 When you unplug and get your kids out of the house to play, you strengthen their bodies and spirits.
 When you get out to learn as well as play, that strengthens their minds, too!
 The following resources and outdoor activities benefit distance and homeschooled learners in a variety of ways.
 Big thanks to some lovely area homeschooling mommas and one extremely passionate elementary school teacher for the suggestions!

 899 Schwager Dr.

-The course sits atop a drumlin (glacial hill) and is moderately wooded– a perfect educational opportunity to teach them about glaciers and help them identify the types of trees around the course.
+The course sits atop a drumlin (glacial hill) and is moderately wooded.
+This is a perfect educational opportunity to teach kids about glaciers and help them identify the types of trees around the course.

 Parking off Esterly Rd.

 Lone Tree Bluff, located in the Kettle Moraine State Forest, is the highest point in Walworth County.
 It’s a .5mi hike up 89 steps and over a 1/4mi trail to the overlook.